dsa-ou/m269-installer/README.md

 You can have your M269 book and TMAs in a cloud folder, but you must install Python 3.11 and the M269 software on each computer you use.

+You can keep your existing Python and Jupyter installations, e.g. Anaconda, because the M269 software will be installed separately and will be activated only when needed.

 **Important**: You must open and close PowerShells and terminals as instructed below for the software to be correctly installed and used.
 Do _not_ use already opened PowerShells and terminals.
+In addition, you must not skip any step.

 These instructions assume that you already have created your M269 folder and have put the M269 book there, as instructed in the Resources tab of the M269 website.